Are Promised Salary Raises Real or Just Empty Promises? Share Your Experiences!

 Pri431

-I joined one company and they told that after training finishes and my incubation period start and during that time if I perform well and achieve targets my salary will be revised.
-But I hear from many employees (not of this company) that many companies don't raise the salary as they claim.
-And sometimes they keep delaying.
-I have experienced this in my previous company too.
-Infact every month they were cutting some amount from my actual take home salary without reason.
-And when I ask manager he ask me to mail hr department.
-Every time I mail them they say that they will reimburse it and even when I left the company since last one year till date it is not reimbursed.
+I joined one company, and they told me that after training finishes and my incubation period starts, if I perform well and achieve targets, my salary will be revised.
+However, I have heard from many employees (not of this company) that many companies don't raise salaries as they claim.
+Sometimes, they keep delaying.
+I have experienced this in my previous company as well.
+In fact, every month they were deducting some amount from my actual take-home salary without reason.
+When I asked the manager, he told me to email the HR department.
+Every time I emailed them, they said they would reimburse it.
+Even after I left the company a year ago, it has still not been reimbursed.

 bodhisutra